 The error 0x8007001f is usually associated with the audio drivers of the computer.
 This is experienced by users that are upgrading their operating systems to Windows 10.
 It is usually caused by a problem with the audio driver, the link between them, the driver is defective or the hardware on your computer is not compatible with the new OS.

-To get past this issue, here are a number of solutions that you can use.
+To get past this issue, there are many solutions that you can use.

 Step 1: Hit the Windows Key together with I on your keyboard and click on Update & Security.

-Step 2: When you are at the next page, select Troubleshoot and look for Windows Update.
+Step 2: When you are on the next page, select Troubleshoot and look for Windows Update.

 Step 3: Once that is done, choose Run Troubleshooter and follow the instructions on the screen.
 Give it time since your system may take a while to detect the problem and solve it.

-Step 1: With your mouse, hit on Windows Key and do a search for Audio Troubleshooter.
+Step 1: With your mouse, hit on Windows Key and search Audio Troubleshooter.

 Step 2: Look for the option Find and Fix Audio Playback Issues and choose it.
 This should bring you to another window.

-Step 3: Find the next button at the lower right hand corner of the box and click it.
-This will prompt your computer to detect issues pertaining to your audio and fix it.
+Step 3: Find the next button at the lower right-hand corner of the box and click it.
+This will prompt your computer to detect issues about your audio and fix it.
 When it is done, you should be able to rid yourself of the error 0x8007001f.

-As mentioned previously, it is very possible that you are experiencing the error 0x8007001f due to outdated drivers.
+As mentioned previously, you may be experiencing the error 0x8007001f due to outdated drivers.
 With that, updating them can fix the issue.